What can you do on your stay in Andorra? Visit La Margineda archaeological site!

 Grandvalira and Vallnord are among the foremost ski resorts in Europe.
 For its part, Grandvalira hosted the finals of the Women’s FIS Skiing World Cup in 2012 at the Àliga Slope, which is located in the Soldeu-El Tarter sector.

 Subsequently, this resort was chosen in 2016 to be the site of a competition of the Women’s FIS Skiing World Cup.
-More recently, in March and April of 2018, Grandvalira hosted competitions of the Total Fight Masters of Freestyle and of the FIS Speed Skiing World Cup, and in 2019 it will be hosting the finals of the Alpine Skiing World Cup at the Àliga and Avet slopes.
+In March and April of 2018, Grandvalira hosted competitions of the Total Fight Masters of Freestyle and of the FIS Speed Skiing World Cup, and in 2019 organized the finals of the Alpine Skiing World Cup at the Àliga and Avet slopes.

-The Vallnord resort is also known for its sports activities and competitions in the summer, such as the MTB World Cup held in July of 2018.
+The Vallnord resort is also known for its sports activities and competitions in the summer, such as the MTB World Cup.

 MTB and cycling in Andorra

 Mountain biking is another very popular activity in Andorra.
-This is evidenced by the fact that in July of 2018 the Vallnord resort hosted, for the fourth consecutive year, two events of the MTB World Cup, organized by the International Cycling Union (UCI), at the Bike Park and Wood Park, respectively.
+The Vallnord station hosted on different occasions, MTB World Cup events, organized by the International Cycling Union (UCI), in the Bike Park and Wood Park, respectively.

-Andorra has a long cycling tradition, hosting legendary races like the Tour de France and the Vuelta a España, which feature the Andorran mountain passes in important stages.
-Indeed, the Principality is fast becoming a prominent destination for bicycle tourism and the place of residence of many professional cyclists.
-Other cycling events staged in our country include the Gran Fondo, held on 22 July, and La Purito Andorra, a bike ride that brought together over 2,000 participants from 14 different countries on the past 5 August.
+Andorra has a long cycling tradition, hosting legendary races such as the Tour de France and the Vuelta a España, which feature the Andorran ports in important stages.
+In fact, the Principality is fast becoming a leading destination for cycle tourism and the place of residence for many professional cyclists.
+Other cycling events that take place in our country are the Gran Fondo, and La Purito Andorra, a bike ride that brings together more than 2,000 participants from 14 different countries.

 If instead of organized activities and events what interests you is the magnificent nature to be enjoyed in the Principality, you can follow clearly signposted tracks and trails to discover some extraordinary landscapes.